art567/bf2placebo/README.md

 A BattleField 2 Placebo Installer.

-For example: it is needed in case of PR:BF2 installation .
+For example: it is needed in case of PR:BF2 installation.

-Possible other mods is supported, we don't care!
+Possible other mods is supported, but we don't care!

 Download
 ---------------------